alaurella/matchMeGame/README.md

 ####Objective

 This game is intended to find the repeated image from a bunch of different 18 ones.
-There are a bunch of random images that suddenly appear on screen, and only one of those images are repeated.
-The player has 20 seconds to find, as soon as possible, the duplicated imagen and click it.
+There is a bunch of random images that suddenly appear on screen, and only one of those images is repeated.
+The player has 20 seconds to find, as soon as possible, the duplicated image and click it.

 ##Appropriate use case